milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 ``` Haskell
 type DBMonad = StateT DBState (Either DBError)
 ```
-I'm using the `mtl` package here to stack these moands, though I have to say I'm not sure if this could also be achieved with `transformers`.
+I'm using the `mtl` package here to stack these monads, though I have to say I'm not sure if this could also be achieved with `transformers`.
 I might come back to this question at some point, to get a deeper understanding of monads and the workings of their stacking ^^.

 What I do believe to know is that this scenario (state and errors) is one of the use cases of monads, so I'm just trying to use them and see where that's going to lead me :)